brsm3129/HabitablePlanets/README.md

 # HabitablePlanets
-Numerical Computation Final Project giving planets a habitability rating by Bryson Smith and Kailen Simmons
+Numerical Computation Final Project where we attempt to give planets a habitability rating.

+by Bryson Smith and Kailen Simmons